ajaygupta1711/Playwright_PoC_PCore_App_Features_27Nov2024/README.md

 * TC05_Fill the details on the timesheet page.

-## Commands to setup the cypress system on Local Machine:
+## Commands to setup the Playwright system and executing the scripts on Local Machine:

 1. Open the command prompt and navigate to the path where the respository is saved.
 2. Use below commands: